 J) For a FAC, the base energy costs shall be used to set base rates.
 However, non-FAC fuel-related costs and revenues may be included in the revenue requirement used in setting base rates.

-(K) The electric utility must conduct heat rate tests and/or efficiency tests on each of the electric utility’s nuclear and non-nuclear steam generators, heat recovery steam generators (HRSGs), steam turbines and combustion turbines within twenty-four (24) months preceding the filing of a request to establish, continue or modify a RAM.
+(K) The electric utility must conduct heat rate tests and/or efficiency tests on each of the electric utility’s nuclear and non-nuclear steam generators, heat recovery steam generators (HRSGs), steam turbines and combustion turbines, within twenty-four (24) months preceding the filing of a request to establish, continue or modify a RAM.

-1. The results of those tests shall be provided to the staff, Office of Public Counsel (OPC) and to intervenors in the general rate proceeding as part of the workpapers it provides in connection with the filing of its direct case filing and shall be presented in a table format by generating unit, unit type, rated megawatt (MW) output rating, the numerical value of the latest heat rate test and the date of the latest heat rate test; and
+1. The results of those tests shall be provided to the staff, Office of Public Counsel (OPC) and to other parties in the general rate proceeding as part of the workpapers the electric utility provides in connection with the filing of its direct case filing and shall be presented in a table format by generating unit, unit type, rated megawatt (MW) output rating, the numerical value of the latest heat rate test and the date of the latest heat rate test; and

-2. The electric utility shall provide a statement in its testimony where the heat rate test results, the actual heat rate test documentation, the heat rate testing schedule for all generating units and the heat rate test procedures can be found in its workpapers; and
+2. The electric utility shall provide a statement in its testimony where the heat rate test results, the actual heat rate test documentation, the heat rate testing schedule for all generating units and the heat rate test procedures can be found in its workpapers;